samplawski/currency-converter-react/README.md

 - The application will open automatically in your browser (usually at http://localhost:3000/currency-converter-react).

-## 5. How to use
+## 6. How to use
 1. Visit the converter page.
 2. Select the currency you want to convert to from the dropdown list.
 3. Enter the amount of PLN you want to exchange in the input field.
 4. Click the "Przelicz" button to see the converted amount.
 5. The "Wyczyść" button resets the form
+6. View the current exchange rates in the table above the converter.

-## 6. Status and Contributing
+## 7. Status and Contributing
 The project was created by Tomasz Sampławski.
-It is currently completed but may be updated in the future.
-Contributions are welcome and appreciated!

-Feel free to use it for your own projects or modify it to suit your needs.
+The core styling and logic refactor is complete.
+Future updates may include fetching real-time data from an external API.

+Contributions, issues, and feature requests are welcome!

-## 7. Contact
+## 8. Contact
 If you want to contact me you can reach me at tsamplawski@gmail.com.